UK banks scrap dividends on coronavirus fears, pressure on bonuses

 PRA Chief Executive Sam Woods also wrote to heads of insurers, saying they should pay "close attention" to the need to protect policyholders and maintain safety and soundness when considering bonuses or dividends.

-HSBC signaled a gloomy first quarter earnings season ahead for British banks, warning in its statement that it would see bad loans rising and revenues falling as the economic impact of the pandemic hits.
+HSBC signaled a gloomy first-quarter earnings season for British banks, warning in its statement that it would see bad loans rising and revenues falling as the economic impact of the pandemic hits.

+The coronavirus has infected more than 850,000 people globally, and killed over 42,000, a Reuters tally shows

+.
+For an interactive graphic tracking the global spread of the virus: openhttps://tmsnrt.rs/3aIRuz7 in an external browser.

-By Lawrence White and Iain Withers
+By Lawrence White, Iain Withers and Sinead Cruise